π₯οΈ Local Codespaces: Offline and High-Performance Development

 π Conclusion

 Local Codespaces are perfect for developers who need offline access, low-latency performance, or full control over their environment.
-By leveraging the pre-configured .devcontainer
+By leveraging the pre-configured .devcontainer folder, including the Dockerfile, devcontainer.json, and settings.json, you can ensure consistency and efficiency in platform engineering development and deployment workflows.

 Start using Local Codespaces today to supercharge your development workflow! π